partridge-tech/chris-blog/_content/2020/eip-cards-made-fraud-easier/index.md

 will constitute acceptance of the new terms or fees.
 ```

-If you and I think alike, at this point you're pretty sure your identity has been stolen and someone just opened a new debit card in your name.
+At this point I was pretty sure my identity had been [stolen](https://www.experian.com/blogs/ask-experian/5-steps-to-take-if-someone-opens-a-credit-card-in-your-name/) and someone just opened a new debit card in my name.
 I didn't ready *any* materials, I don't know of any Terms & Conditions, I didn't open an account at EIPCard.com, and I sure as hell don't want to be bound by any terms concerning MetaBank N.A. (another entity I've never heard of).
 The page continues into how to use a debit card, and the reverse contains a summary of specific terms and fee schedules.

-There are only two things on this entire page that tell you anything substantive about the origin of the card.
+There are only two things on this entire page that tell us anything substantive about the origin of the card.
 First, a "The Department of the Treasury" symbol in the top; nice touch, but also something I've seen in spam, so not something I trust.
 Second, *underneath the card* there is a [small dialogue](/2020/eip-cards-made-fraud-easier/metabank-front-clear.png) which says:

 ```
 What is the Economic Impact Payment Card?